opqdonut/ramanujan/README.md

+# One weird trick for calculating Ramanujan numbers

-# Ramanujan numbers – an exercise in laziness
+or, Ramanujan numbers – an exercise in laziness

 ## Definition